MPACT-Lab/uav-spectrum-sensing-insights/Readme.md

 If you use this code or refer to the work in your own research, please cite the following paper:

 **Mushfiqur Rahman, Sung Joon Maeng, Ismail Guvenc, Chau-Wai Wong, Mihail Sichitiu, Jason A. Abrahamson, and Arupjyoti Bhuyan**.
-"UAV-Based 3D Spectrum Sensing: Insights on Altitude, Bandwidth, Trajectory, and Effective Antenna Patterns on REM Reconstruction" *IEEE Sensors*, 2026. <!-- [Volume], [Pages].
+"UAV-Based 3D Spectrum Sensing: Insights on Altitude, Bandwidth, Trajectory, and Effective Antenna Patterns on REM Reconstruction" submitted to *IEEE Sensors*, 2026. <!-- [Volume], [Pages].
 DOI: [DOI Number].-->

 For more information, please refer to the full paper: **[https://arxiv.org/abs/2603.10362]**.
 <!--## Acknowledgements